savoirtech/apache-cxf-soap-performance/README.md

 When we began providing additional heap space to Client & Server, relaxing Max GC pause times, our throughput improved.

+On our seventh iteration we achieved our goal!
+The key to success was ensuring GC pause times was kept to minimum.

+## Future Considerations

+Now that we’ve established the system can handle 1 Billion invocations in an 8-hour period we can consider how to do so while using less resources.

+- Smaller Heap

+- G1GC more tuning

+- ZGC w/ tuning

+- Retest Java 21 with iteration 7’s settings.

 # About the Authors